 17 Jan Cyprus Residential Property: Increase of Domestic Demand

 Cyprus Real Estate Market Report by the PwC confirms that Cyprus has enjoyed unpredictably striking economic growth along with boosting a strong fiscal performance, and only in the first half of 2018, the GDP rose to 3.6%.
-Cyprus has emerged as the increasingly growing economies of Europe, and Cyprus residential property sector is thriving on the increased demands from the domestic market.
+Cyprus has emerged as one of the increasingly growing economies in Europe, and Cyprus residential property sector is thriving on the increased demands from the domestic market.

 Alongside attracting foreign investment, Cyprus has garnered great competitive housing projects to cater to the increasing surge of demand from its domestic buyers.
 In this article, we will break down all the reasons that are increasing demands for housing within the domestic market of Cyprus, for instance mortgage interest rates, household disposable incomes and ready access to finances.

 After emerging unscathed from a tumultuous economic crisis of 2012, Cyprus’ residential property sector has recovered due to the low inflation environment.
 This has increased the real disposable income of the citizens of Cyprus, a development that was first observed in 2017.
 2018 has been a great year for homebuyers, especially first-time homebuyers as their income and savings continue to strengthen.